Documentation to Get Married in Italy

-Both civil and Catholic weddings in Italy – unlike many other countries in the world – have to be celebrated, respectively, in “commune” (town-hall) premises or authorized churches.
+Both civil and Catholic weddings in Italy – unlike many other countries in the world – must be celebrated in “commune” (town-hall) premises or at authorized churches respectively.
 There are very few cities that have a special wedding license that can allow legally binding civil wedding ceremonies in castles or private villas.
 You might want to plan to have a private, legally binding ceremony in the town hall and then a symbolic ceremony with your guests at the location of the wedding reception, such as a castle, villa or whichever other place you desire.
 Alternatively, you can have a Legally binding ceremony solemnized by a Christian Pastor at your venue or a symbolic ceremony (no legal validity).